Functions for managing release branches

 Step 4 - Update branches

-Note (RT): as of now, I developed two functions that allow updating branches with two different approaches:
+There are two functions that allow updating branches with two different approaches:

 - Update the target branch to point to the latest commit of the source branch (this overwrites the history of target branch).